seblesw/City_Development-Backend/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the Apache License.

 ---